Beaumont, TX Water Quality: Refineries, Hurricane Flooding & What the Neches River Data Shows

 These operations are regulated, but industrial accidents happen.
 Flaring events, chemical releases, and spills have been documented throughout the region’s history.
 When those events affect waterways, they can impact source water quality for downstream communities.

-PFAS contamination has also emerged as a concern in the region.
-Firefighting foam (AFFF) containing PFAS has been used extensively at refineries, chemical plants, and military installations.
-The former Defense Logistics Agency facility in Beaumont and nearby military sites have documented PFAS in groundwater.
+PFAS contamination has emerged as a concern in the Golden Triangle region.
+Firefighting foam (AFFF) containing PFAS has been used extensively at refineries, chemical plants, and military installations for decades.

-Hurricane Harvey: When the Water System Failed
+Hurricane Harvey: When Beaumont Lost Its Water Supply

 Hurricane Harvey in August 2017 dropped more than 60 inches of rain on parts of Southeast Texas over five days.
 Beaumont’s water system didn’t just struggle — it failed entirely.